Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Background and overview of the paper

 \begin{lem} The following families of Cayley graphs are Peisert-type graphs: \begin{itemize} \item Paley graphs of square order; \item Peisert graph with order $q^2$, where $q \equiv 3 \pmod 4$; \item Generalized Paley graphs $GP(q^2,d)$, where $d \mid (q+1)$ and $d>1$; \item Generalized Peisert graphs $GP^*(q^2,d)$, where $d \mid (q+1)$ and $d$ is even. \end{itemize} \end{lem}

+The proof of the preceding lemma will be presented in Section~\ref{sect:main-proofs}.
 Both (generalized) Paley graphs and (generalized) Peisert graphs have many nice properties, and they have many applications in coding theory and design theory; see for example \cites{JAlex15,JL,KR,WQWX}.
 We also expect that Peisert-type graphs will have a new set of applications.